Godard family disappearance

-The Godard family disappearance (also known as the affaire Godard, or the Godard Affair), involved the disappearance of French doctor Yves Godard, his second wife and their two children in September 1999.
+The French doctor Yves Godard, his second wife and their two children disappeared in September 1999.
 Clues to the mystery were gradually discovered: traces of blood were found in the family home near Juvigny-sur-Seulles in Calvados, Lower Normandy.
 It was established that Godard and his two children departed on a sailing boat rented in Saint-Malo, Brittany, a few days before the discovery of the blood.
 During the course of the next few years, various objects were found on the north coast of Brittany or at sea: a lifeboat, identity papers, credit cards, the skull of one of the Godard children, and finally the bones of Godard himself.
 The case was closed on 14 September 2012.

 Timeline of events

 Disappearance of the Godard family

 On 30 August 1999, Yves Godard, a 44-year-old doctor and acupuncturist, saw his patients for the last time at his practice in Caen, Calvados, Lower Normandy, France.
 The following day, Godard cancelled his consultations, put his affairs in order at his practice and took his children fishing in ponds in Planquery, sixteen kilometres (ten miles) west of Juvigny.
 On 1 September, he drove a Jeanneau Sun Odyssey 30 sailing boat, the Nick, from Pontoon E at the port of Saint-Malo.
 Godard's children were also on board: Camille (6) and Marius (4).
 His wife, Marie-France, was not on the boat with them.
 Godard told the owner of Nick that he wanted to go on a cruise as far as Perros-Guirec, returning on 5 September.
 He bought cleaning products and floor cloths in Saint-Malo before setting sail, and left them in his Volkswagen Camper van, which he had parked at the port.

 On 2 September, French customs officers inspected Nick between Cap d'Erquy and Cap Fréhel.
 It was a routine inspection, and the officers noticed one of the children sleeping inside the boat.
 Nick proceeded on its voyage without using the motor once the wind picked up.
 One of the customs officers was intrigued by Godard's behaviour and checked his story with the boat owner in Saint-Malo.